skypilot-org/skypilot/docs/source/reference/comparison.rst

     Iterative Development with Kubernetes requires tedious updates to Docker images and multiple steps to update the training run.
 With SkyPilot, all you need is one CLI (``sky launch``).

 SkyPilot provides faster iteration for interactive development.
-For example, a common workflow for AI engineers is to iteratively develop and train models by tweaking code and hyperparameters by observing the training runs.
+For example, a common workflow for AI engineers is to iteratively develop and train models by tweaking code and hyperparameters while observing the training runs.

 * **With Kubernetes, a single iteration is a multi-step process** involving building a Docker image, pushing it to a registry, updating the Kubernetes YAML and then deploying it.

-* **With SkyPilot, a single command (``sky launch``) takes care of everything.** Behind the scenes, SkyPilot provisions pods, installs all required dependencies, executes the job, returns logs and provides SSH and VSCode access to debug.
+* :strong:`With SkyPilot, a single command (`:literal:`sky launch`:strong:`) takes care of everything.` Behind the scenes, SkyPilot provisions pods, installs all required dependencies, executes the job, returns logs, and provides SSH and VSCode access to debug.
+ Behind the scenes, SkyPilot provisions pods, installs all required dependencies, executes the job, returns logs and provides SSH and VSCode access to debug.

 Simpler YAMLs